 Your recruiter will help prepare you for MEPS by answering your questions and ensuring you arrive with the proper documentation.

-You officially become an enlisted Soldier in the Army after you’ve completed all the evaluations, passed the ASVAB, chosen your job, signed your contract, and taken the Oath of Enlistment.
+You officially become an enlisted Soldier in the Army after you’ve completed all the evaluations, passed the ASVAB, chosen your career field, signed your contract, and taken the Oath of Enlistment.

 Not finding what you need?